elpamsoft-com/UDMPro-Recovery/UDMProExtractFirmware.md

 ## Extract EEPROM from a working UDM-Pro
 A copy of the 64KB EEPROM AT24C64D found at I2C Address 0x57 can be downloaded from a working UDM-Pro you can connect over SSH and configure a TFTP server to receive the firmware dump.

+This EEPROM is different from the EEPROM partition found on the 8MB SPI chip.
+(See [Board Info](UDMProBoardInfo.md))

 To do this you must mount the AT24C64D chip at I2C address 0x57. dump its contents to a file, then unmount the chip again.